cornhead/zusammenfassungen/psv_zusammenfassung.md

 ## Unbounded Model Checking

-Uses model in form of a Kripke structure to check statements in temporal logic
+Uses model in form of a Kripke structure to check statements in temporal logic (see chapter on [temporal logic](#chap:tl))

+Finding out for which states a given formula in temporal logic (either CTL or LTL) holds:

+#. split up formula into subformulas (tree-like)
+#. recursively find states for which subformulas hold $\rightarrow$ begin at leaves (propositional formulas) and work your way to the root

-# Temporal Logic
+# Temporal Logic {#chap:tl}

 ## CTL*